Empower Your Workplace, an EV Charging Guide

 By delving into this guide, you will be better equipped to make strategic decisions that not only work in the here and now but also allow you to make future-proof plans.

-Integrating electric vehicle (EV) charging infrastructure at your workplace offers numerous advantages for businesses.
+Integrating electric vehicle (EV) charging infrastructure at your workplace offers numerous business advantages.
 With the ongoing surge in the adoption of electric vehicles, companies are increasingly embracing this shift to reduce their environmental impact and attract top talent.

-Currently, there are over 20 million EVs on the world’s roads, and this number is expected to skyrocket to over 100 million by 2030.
-A growing number of potential car buyers are showing a preference for electric vehicles, which means they are actively seeking ways to charge their EVs conveniently.
-This aligns with the broader goals of sustainability and innovation, making workplace EV charging a strategic move for forward-thinking businesses.
-Even if your current employees don’t use electric vehicles, a significant portion may be considering the switch soon, as electric cars are likely to become the norm in the coming years.
+There are over 20 million EVs on the world’s roads, which is expected to skyrocket to over 100 million by 2030.
+A growing number of potential car buyers prefer electric vehicles, which means they are actively seeking ways to charge their EVs conveniently.
+This aligns with the broader sustainability and innovation goals, making workplace EV charging a strategic move for forward-thinking businesses.
+Even if your current employees don’t use electric vehicles, a significant portion may be considering the switch soon, as electric cars will likely become the norm in the coming years.

-To stay ahead of this transformative wave, installing EV charging stations in your workplace is a key strategy.
-In Europe alone, the number of charging points is projected to increase dramatically from around 3 million today to nearly 30 million by 2030, with workplace charging accounting for a growing share of this infrastructure, projected to reach 15 percent by 2030 according to ChargeUp 2022’s Europe’s State of the Industry report.
+Installing EV charging stations in your workplace is a key strategy to stay ahead of this transformative wave.
+In Europe alone, the number of charging points is projected to increase dramatically from around 3 million today to nearly 30 million by 2030, with workplace charging accounting for a growing share of this infrastructure, projected to reach 15 per cent by 2030, according to ChargeUp 2022’s Europe’s State of the Industry report.

 The typical eight-hour workday presents a prime opportunity to charge an electric vehicle: drive in at the start of the day, park, work, and depart with a fully charged EV.
-Although most of our fast chargers will charge an EV in much less than a full working day, so if you move around from location to location throughout the working day, or leave the office to visit clients this option is perfect for you.
+It’s no wonder that workplace charging ranks next to home charging as the most favoured charging spot for EV drivers.

-It’s noteworthy that nearly 6 out of 10 drivers have expressed that an employer providing electric company cars holds greater appeal as a workplace.
+It’s noteworthy that nearly 6 out of 10 drivers have expressed that an employer providing electric company cars is more appealing as a workplace.

 Introducing charging stations as an employee benefit can tangibly enhance employees’ lives, convey employer support for sustainable living, and enable meaningful contributions to the organisation’s environmental objectives.